 After replying with the street location (which at the time I didn't even know the name) I discovered that it is Robinson Woods family burial grounds, a well documented "haunted location".

-I did some research, Reading as much as I could find about this location, an ancient Indian burial grounds with a deep history of being haunted.
+I did some research, Reading as much as I could find about this location, an ancient Indian burial grounds with a deep, rich local history along with a " haunted" history.
 The more I read of this location the more intrigued I became.
 The more I read and learned of the past history, the more I realized those experiences that I had dismissed as just being alone in the woods, were documented experiences others have had in the area.

 I began to pay more attention when I was walking these woods.
 I took more photo's and examined them in more detail.